ZooWagon/PerF/README.md

 - D. (Optional) Quantitative analysis: uses PVeStA to evaluate performance metrics expressed by QuaTEx, such as latency and throughput, under injected faults.

-The details of our general fault injection mechanism is represented in our paper.
-See [PerF.pdf](./PerF.pdf)
+Further details of our fault-injection mechanism are provided in the accompanying technical report [PerF.pdf](./PerF.pdf)

 ## Repository structure